awsdocs/aws-cloudhsm-user-guide/doc_source/getting-started-ssl.md

    Getting CA Private Key
    ```

-1. Copy your key and certificate to appropriate directory\.
-On Linux, use the following commands\.
+1. Copy your key and certificate to the appropriate directory\.
+In Linux, use the following commands\.
 The `configure --ssl` option became available with version 1\.0\.14 of the AWS CloudHSM client\.

    ```
    sudo cp ssl-client.crt /opt/cloudhsm/etc/